bmhags42/Rust_Multiplier/README.md

 This is a simple calculator written in the RUST language.
 This software contains 2 values that can be increased and decreased with incrementer and decrementer buttons.
 After changing the two values, the Get Product button will return the product of the two values.

+I wrote this program to learn more about the programming Language RUST.
+I also learned about using a GUI for easy human interaction with the program using the iced library. <br>

+Found within the syntax folder is a simple application showing basic syntax for Rust.

 ## Running Program
 1. cd into multiplier directory.
 Run the command "cargo run"
 2. Run the "multiplier.exe" file.
 (Path: "multiplier\target\debug\multiplier.exe")

-I wrote this program to learn more about the programming Language RUST.
-I also learned about using a GUI for easy human interaction with the program using the iced library.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}